Shipeasy

 Boolean feature flags with targeting rules, percentage rollouts, kill-switches, and per-user overrides — evaluated locally in your SDK with zero per-request cost.

-Anatomy of a gate
+Anatomy of a feature flag

 Evaluation order